Azure/DevOps-For-AI-Apps/Tutorial.md

-# DevOps for AI applications: Creating Continous Integration (CI)/ Continous Delivery (CD) pipeline using Visual Studio Team Services (VSTS), Azure Kubernetes Service (AKS) and Azure Container Registry (ACR).
+# DevOps for AI applications: Creating continous integration pipeline using Docker and Kubernetes.

 This tutorial demonstrates how to implement a CI/CD pipeline for an AI application.
 AI application is a combination of Application code embedded with a pretrained ML model.
 For this tutorial we are fetching a pre-trained model from a private Azure blob storage account, it could be a AWS S3 account as well.